deneb-viz/deneb-viz.github.io/docs/deeper-concepts/formatting-values.md

 ![vega-lite-default.png](./img/vega-lite-default.png "Simple bar chart using Financial sample dataset (with [$ Sales] as a measure).
 The measure axis displays raw values, with a maximum of 1,000,000,000.")

 That's a lot of zeroes!
-What might be nicer is if his were a little easier to read.
+What might be nicer is if it were a little easier to read.
 If we want to use a Power BI format string for this, we can modify the specification as follows to show values in $bn to one decimal place (changes highlighted):

 ```json highlight={8-11} showLineNumbers
 {